rubygems/guides/setting-up-multifactor-authentication.md

 will see a dropdown menu with three options:

 - **Disabled**: disables MFA.
 Please delete rubygems.org account from your authenticator app after disabling.
-- **UI only**: sign in from browser, updating MFA levels and resetting password will require OTP code.
+- **UI only (Deprecated)**: sign in from browser, updating MFA levels and resetting password will require OTP code.
 These are referred to as UI operations.
 - **UI and gem signin**: UI operations and `gem signin` will require OTP code.
 - **UI and API**: UI operations, `gem signin`, `push`, `owner --add` and `owner --remove` will require OTP code.